Skolithos: Example of strain analysis using Skolithos

 The famous "Pipe Rock" of northwest Scotland is a well-known example of Skolithos.
 The 'pipes' that give the rock its name are closely packed straight Skolithos tubes that were presumably made by a worm-like organism.
 The Pipe Rock can be found in the Stack of Glencoul region beneath the Moine Thrust Belt, Scotland.
 This area which has a history of thrust faulting activity is a highly deformed mylonite zone with a quartzite protolith where many structural geologists have used microstructures such as the Skolithos borings in conjunction with other strain markers, such as quartz vein recrystallization, in order to approximate strain in the region.
 Using three-dimensional analysis of the strain markers, geologists inferred flattening of the region parallel to the thrust direction, stretching along the vertical strain direction and shortening perpendicular to the foliation of the lithology.
 The deformation history of the mylonite belt which is characterized by large translation of thrust faults, can be deduced from the apparent clockwise rotation of these structures.
-Assuming simple shear, the westward displacement of the 800 m thick Moine Thurst mylonites at Loch Eriboll where the average shear strain determined using the trace fossils is approximately 10, was calculated to be about 8 km.
+Assuming simple shear, the westward displacement of the 800 m thick Moine Thrust mylonites at Loch Eriboll where the average shear strain determined using the trace fossils is approximately 10, was calculated to be about 8 km.